 Here's a picture of the look-through bar in my kitchen.
 You can see the white trim.
 I love the ultra-pure white because it has zero amounts of any other color.
 That way when you paint your walls, the color really pops against the pure white.

 See how gorgeous the wall color looks against the trim?
 I love it.
 That's a brand new paint job in our kitchen, too.
-I used a cool greige.
-It's my new favorite greige paint...the perfect blend of beige and gray.
+It's my new favorite greige paint, a perfect blend of beige and gray.

 The kitchen used to be a warm beige, and after awhile it started to wear on me.
 Here is a picture of the original wallcolor right after I brushed some of the new paint color on.
 You can really see the difference when they're right next to each other.

-I actually had it mixed in Glidden (it's a cheaper paint and I was on a tight budget...womp, womp), so here's a pic of the exact specifications in case you don't have Behr paint sold near you (or if you're ridiculously cheap like me).
-Again, you can take the below info to any paint store, and they will be able to mix it for you there.
+I had it mixed in Glidden (just because it's cheaper).
+Here's a pic of the exact specifications.
+You can take the below info to any paint store, and they should be able to mix it for you there.

 Here's the next awesome product that I use.
-When I first shared it with you in this post, ya'll freaked.
-And I don't blame you....the results are absolutely awesome.
+When I first shared it in this post, the questions came pouring in.

 Basically, I have tile floors in my kitchen and all 3 bathrooms.
 The tile is in great condition, but the grout was disgusting.
 So, I did some research online and discovered that you could paint your grout.